 Pemphigus vulgaris is the most common type of a group of autoimmune disorders called pemphigus.
 Each type of pemphigus is characterized by where the blisters form.

 Pemphigus vulgaris can be dangerous.
 Treatment is essential, and typically involves the use of corticosteroids to suppress the immune system.
-The condition can cause serious complications if it isn’t treated.
-Some of these complications can be fatal.
+Some of the complications can be fatal.